FREASHCODE-MASTER/Ecommerce-Website/README.md

 ## Ecommerce-Website

 This is an Ecommerce shopping website.
+Build by React + Mongodb + Tailwind CSS.
 And this is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started